Bsin2020/docs/wallet_upgrade.md

 # Wallet Guides
-# :warning: If you are upgrading from old wallet to v22.0.0 Desktop Wallet you should use [dump and importwallet guide](https://docs.sinovate.io/#/dump_and_importwallet):warning:
+# :warning: If you are upgrading from old wallet to v22.0.2 desktop Wallet you should use [dump and importwallet guide](https://docs.sinovate.io/#/dump_and_importwallet):warning:

 # Windows QT Wallet Backup and Upgrade Guide